Reticulated Giraffe

 “What eats me”

-Lions, leopards, hyenas and wild dogs may try to prey on giraffe but it’s no easy task.
+Lions, leopards, hyenas and wild dogs may try to prey on giraffes but it’s no easy task.
 Despite their gentle tendencies, adult giraffes are formidable foes and can inflict serious injury on any predator, including lions, with blows from their front hooves.
 According to data for giraffes of the Serengeti, the mortality rate for adults is very low – around 3% — while for more vulnerable baby giraffes, aged six months or less, the mortality rate is almost 50%.

 Conservation